aghosal89/FSI_NHANES_Application/README.md

 Input:

-       The dataset ‘datosalex(1).csv’ file can be obtained from the link.
+       The dataset ‘datosalex(1).csv’ file can be obtained from the repository.

 Outputs: